kathgironpe/sinatra-pg-grape/README.md

 ## PostgreSQL Configuration

-Install MongoDB if you haven't yet.
+Install PostgreSQL if you haven't yet.

-On Mac OSX, you can use Homebrew to install MongoDB as
+On Mac OSX, you can use Homebrew to install PostgreSQL as

 ```bash
 $ brew install pg
 ```

-On Linux distros, use your package manager to install MongoDB.
+On Linux distros, use your package manager to install PostgreSQL.
 For instance, if you are on Ubuntu or Ubuntu derivative, you might use

 ```bash
 $ apt-get install postgresql
 ```
 You might need `sudo` privileges to run the above command.
 On CentOS-Fedora-Redhat, you would most likely use `yum` package manager.
-Similarly, on Arch, MongoDB can be installed with `pacman`.
+Similarly, on Arch, PostgreSQL can be installed with `pacman`.

 Change the settings on `config/database.yml`